Visual Arts Program

 In the schools in Reggio Emilia, the studio teacher is referred to as the atelierista and has complex roles; among them to support children and teachers in their encounters with materials and the many languages of expression.
 The atelierista promotes collaboration among teachers, maintains the studio space, and collaborates with teachers and children on their projects.
 There is also a very important position known as the pedagogista who works closely with teachers.
 The pedagogista supports the preschools or the infant toddler centers by participating in teachers' meetings and discussing a variety of educational issues concerning children, where the ultimate goal is always to promote teachers' professional growth and autonomy (personal communication with Lella Gandini, 2009)

-In defining the responsibilities of the Fort Hill studio teacher, we considered to roles of both the atelierista and the pedagogista.
+In defining the responsibilities of the Fort Hill studio teacher, we considered the roles of both the atelierista and the pedagogista.
 The Fort Hill studio teacher consults with all the teachers in the school.
 She attends classroom team meetings and discusses documentation and experiences, the materials in the mini-studios, and the children and families.
 She works directly in classrooms, and in the studio, with the preschool-age children and contributes to assessments by completing a portfolio page for each preschooler.
 She supports infant/toddler and preschool teachers in the development of the mini-studios.

 Visual Arts Program